Saturday, April 22, 2023

 8:00am to 8:00pm on April 22, 2023

 The RIDE HUB is meant for participants to ride together using an indoor bike setup.
 We encourage participants to bring their bike and trainer, stationary bike, laptop or tablet, fan and any other personal items you may need.
 We are offering nutrition and hydration and will have a medical team on site.
 Riders remain engaged with activities and surprises.
-Radio stations will also be on site to help us boost our fundraising efforts.
 Space is limited; register early!

 FOR MORE INFORMATION